embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 ```javascript
 import EmbarkJS from "./embarkArtifacts/embarkjs"
 ```
+{% notification info 'NOTE' %}
 NOTE: The relative path is dependent upon the generationDir setting specified in embark.json [see the "Artifact generation directory" section above](#Artifact-generation-directory).
+{% endnotification %}

-Secondly, we need to update the "magic" contract imports.
+Secondly, we need to update the "magic" Smart Contract imports.
 These will need to change from

 ```javascript
 import ContractName from "Embark/contract/ContractName";